 Many examples of adaptive radiation can be observed on the Ogasawara Islands.
-Sympatric species radiation accompanying ecotype diversification is a unique case, which has not been proven in the past.
+Sympatric species radiation accompanying ecotype diversification is a unique case, which has not been approved in the past.
 The availability of open niches on the Ogasawara Islands is expected to have greatly influenced this speciation.
 There are 19 extant species in the genus Mandarina.
 If fossils are included, there are a total of 29 documented species.
 The distinct diversity within this genus can be largely attributed to adaptive radiation accompanying ecotype divergence.
 Feeding and resting places differ among sympatric species of Mandarina (Chiba, 1996).
 These species can be categorized according to their ecotypes: ground ecotypes, which feed on litter; arboreal ecotypes, which feed on fresh leaves in trees; and semi-arboreal ecotypes, which not only inhabit trees but also descend to the ground.
-Furthermore, where two species of ground ecotype snails coexist, they separate into two distinctive ecotypes: those that rest at the bottom of litter ("sheltered"), and those that rest near or on the surface of litter ("exposed") (Chiba, 1999b).
+Furthermore, where two species of ground ecotype snails coexist, they separate into two distinctive ecotypes: those that rest or estivate at the bottom of litter ("sheltered"), and those that rest near or on the surface of litter ("exposed") (Chiba, 1999b).
 Such variations in habitat are reflected in the shapes and colors of their shells: shells of arboreal species are higher but smaller, semi-arboreal species flatter, and ground species higher, which can be considered as a convergent evolution.
-The adaptive radiation occurred repeatedly on different island groups, and those with similar life habits acquire similar morphologies even if snails
+The adaptive radiation occurred repeatedly on different island groups, and those with similar life habits acquire similar morphologies even if snails inhabit different islands and belong to different lineages (Fig. 2-21; C hiba, 1999b).

-Fig. 2-15 Morphological similarities in Mandarina on each ecotype Groupings according to shell morphology based on principal component analyses.
+Fig. 2-15 Morphological similarities in Mandarina on each ecotype from ecotypes

+Groupings according to shell morphology based on principal component analyses.
 PC1 is an index representing shell size, and PC2 height of spire and apertural length.
 Each ellipse shows standard deviation (centered on the means).
 The ellipse center indicates species codes (see Fig. 2-13) and surrounded by representative examples of shell morphology.
 (Revised from Chiba, 2004)